barad1tos/GenreUpdater/README.md

 ## What It Does

-1. **Fixes messy genres** — If an artist has 80 rock tracks and 5 pop tracks, the tool sets all their tracks to "Rock" ( the dominant genre)
+1. **Fixes messy genres** — Takes the genre from your **earliest added album** for each artist and applies it to all their tracks (so make sure your first album has the correct genre!)
 2. **Fills in missing years** — Looks up actual release years from MusicBrainz, Discogs, and Last.fm, then writes them to your library
 3. **Cleans up metadata** — Removes "Remastered", "Deluxe Edition", and other clutter from track names